chubin/cheat.sh/README.md

 (almost) each programming language has a special page, named `:learn`, that describes the language basics (that's a direct mapping from the *"Learn X in Y"* project).
-It could be good starting point, if you are only beginning to learn the language.
+It could be a good starting point, if you've just started learning a language.

-If there is no cheat sheet for some programming language query (and it is almost always the case), it is generated on the fly, using the connected documentation repositories and answers on StackOverflow.
+If there is no cheat sheet for some programming language query (and it is almost always the case), it is generated on the fly, basing on available cheat sheets and answers on StackOverflow.
-Of course, there is no guarantee that the returned cheat sheet will be a 100% hit, but it almost always exactly what you are looking for.
+Of course, there is no guarantee that the returned cheat sheet will be a 100% hit, but it is almost always exactly what you are looking for.

-Try these and your own various queries to get the impression of that, how the answers look like:
+Try these (and your own) queries to get the impression of that, how the answers look like:
 ```
     curl cht.sh/go/reverse+a+list
     curl cht.sh/python/random+list+elements